Decker to follow Harris as Jets continue purge

 Known for his durability, Harris started and played in 137 of the last 138 games.
 He missed one game last season, snapping his streak of 121 consecutive starts.

-Before receiving the bad news, Harris told ESPN that he welcomed the return of Davis, who played with the Jets from 2012 to 2015.
-He was acquired in a trade that sent disgruntled safety Calvin Pryor to the Browns.
+Before receiving the bad news, Harris told ESPN that he welcomed the return of Davis, who played with the Jets from 2012 to '15.
+He was acquired in a trade that sent disgruntled safety Pryor to the Browns.

 "It was unexpected," Harris said of the trade, "but it's the NFL.
 Crazy stuff happens all the time."